-The B.C.
-Corrections Branch made an uncharacteristic move this week when it warned the public about Kayla Bourque, a 23-year old violent offender with an “escalating criminal history” who’s been released and is planning on relocating to Vancouver.
+The department of corrections in British Columbia made an uncharacteristic move this week when it warned the public about Kayla Bourque, a 23-year old violent offender with an “escalating criminal history” who’s been released and is planning on relocating to Vancouver.
 The Prince George native, and former Simon Fraser University criminology and psychology student, was incarcerated this past spring for “causing unnecessary pain and suffering to an animal, killing or injuring an animal, and possessing a weapon for a dangerous purpose,” according to the notification.

 If Law & Order reruns and first-year psychology courses have taught us anything, it’s that hurting animals is the gateway drug to going Jeffrey Dahmer on everyone’s ass, preserving severed heads in the freezer, and leaving contorted bodies to dissolve in sulfuric acid-filled biochemical waste bins.